Anshhb/Mobile-Price-Prediction/README.md

 1. Clone the repository: `git clone https://github.com/yourusername/mobile-price-prediction.git`
 2. Install required libraries: `pip install -r requirements.txt`
 3. Run the notebook: `jupyter notebook Mobile_Price_Prediction.ipynb`

-### Contribution

-Feel free to contribute by submitting issues or pull requests.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.